bharbron/tiertime_material_profile_maker/README.md

   -h, --help            show this help message and exit --template-file TEMPLATE_FILE
-                        Optional alternative .FMD file to use as the source template for customization --template {ABS,ABS+,PLA,TPU,CUSTOM}
+                        Optional alternative .FMD file to use as the source template for customization.
+Defaults to
+                        "/Applications/UP
+                        Studio.app/Contents/Resources/DB/vendor.fmd" if not
+                        provided.
+  --unencoded-template  Template file will be assumed to not be hex encoded
+                        and will therefor not be decoded --copy-from {ABS,ABS+,PLA,TPU,CUSTOM}
-                        Built-in Tiertime material to base this on: ABS, ABS+, PLA or TPU
+                        Built-in Tiertime material to base new material on:
+                        ABS, ABS+, PLA or TPU
   --name NAME           Material name, e.g. "PLA+" --manufacturer MANUFACTURER
                         Manufacturer name, e.g. "eSun"